Newcastle, County Tipperary

 The remains of an Anglo-Norman castle (tower house) and medieval church are located near the village.
+The castle is traditionally associated with the Prendergast family, who descended from Maurice de Prendergast of nearby Ardfinnan Castle.

+Newcastle was formerly known as Eskertenan, followed by the Manor of Newcastle de Eskertenan, or simply Newcastle Prendergast.

 Newcastle is the birthplace of Rev. Dr. Robert MacCarthy, Dean of St. Patrick's Cathedral, Dublin (1999-2012).
 Politician Mattie McGrath is also from the area.